saadaouis/Projet_GL/README.md

 ```

 ## Sequence diagram
 This sequence diagram illustrates the complete data flow and interactions between the main classes of EasySave during a typical user session.
-It captures the user’s interactions with the system, how requests are processed, and how the system components (Model, View, Controller, Logger, and System) communicate to perform tasks like initialization, backup management, and configuration.
+It captures the user's interactions with the system, how requests are processed, and how the system components (Model, View, Controller, Logger, and System) communicate to perform tasks like initialization, backup management, and configuration.
 ```mermaid
 ---
 config: